Jeremiah 8:8-12

 When spiritual leaders distort God’s word to comfort sin, their wisdom becomes folly and their shame becomes inevitable.

-11 They have healed the hurt of the daughter of my people slightly, saying, “Peace, peace,” when there is no peace.
+11 They dress the wound of the daughter of My people with very little care, saying, ‘Peace, peace,’ when there is no peace at all.

 When spiritual leaders distort God’s word to comfort sin, their wisdom becomes folly and their shame becomes inevitable.